 Viamede's groundskeeper, Jarrod Craig, takes a keen interest in food, and is one of the driving forces behind the farm and foraging.
-He can often be found with Chef Ken, hiking the trails in search of treats.
+He can often be found with our Executive Chef, hiking the trails in search of treats.
 His love of native plants is inspiring, and he is slowly working to grow a variety of regional plants.

-Jarrod was also the main catalyst of the disc golf course being built in the spring of 2012.
+Jarrod is also the main catalyst of the disc golf course which was built in the spring of 2012.
 As an avid player at the Peterborough course, he has rallied the local clubs around a new course, which is open to players of all skill levels.
 Guests at Viamede will be able to play alongside the local clubs, all while hiking the trails.

 Viamede's 6 km of trails are also evolving.
 Alongside the golf course, there is more seating, inspired by (and materials contributed by) nature.
 A fallen tree trunk becomes a bench.
 A spruce, its branches forming a natural shelter, trimmed into a hideaway when the rain starts.

 In the winter, these trails become a great place to spot wildlife.
 Because wildlife leave tracks, many guests take off from the trails, tracking porcupines, deer, and other creatures to their dens.
 While some may choose to backtrack, others bring along a compass for an impromptu orienteering course (And a snack for when that course goes awry is never a bad idea).

 But it doesn't have to be all adventures when at Viamede.
 Our pool, beach, hot tub, sauna, and lounge chairs are all well suited to a more relaxing pace.
 Many guests take full advantage of poolside smoothies & virgin daiquiris, content to let others do the hard work of playing volleyball or canoeing.

 Our activities are also very popular with conferences, which often include free time to take advantage of the location.
 Teambuilding activities are becoming more popular, as leaders come to better understand the need for working together.